nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### What is a Command Line Interface (CLI)?
 A CLI is a way of interacting with applications via lines of text, instead of the usual way of clicking on the application.
-Each computer will have their own CLI, such as the Windows' Powershell and the macOS's Terminal.
+Each computer will have their own CLI, such as the Windows Powershell and the macOS's Terminal.

 ### What is this guide for?
 This guide's purpose is to help users like you understand how to use the Traveller application to its fullest potential.